sirajjunior540/playere/README.md

 - Make sure to click and drag only the top area of the window
 - The drag region is the top 40 pixels of the window

+### App Crashes on Startup

+- **FIXED**: The issue was with Tauri's icon processing system causing memory alignment errors on some macOS setups
+- Solution: Disabled complex bundle configurations and used minimal bundle settings
+- Current version uses a simplified bundle configuration that avoids the problematic icon processing
+- App now runs reliably without crashes

 ### Build Errors

 1. Ensure all prerequisites are installed